-An interview with Suzi Digby, Co Founder of Choral Hub.
+An interview with Suzi Digby, OBE, Co-Founder of The Choral Hub.

 Q: Tell us a bit about you?